Language: EN

 For example, in the 8-bit binary number 11010110, the most significant bit (MSB) would be the first bit on the left.
 While the least significant bit (LSB) would be the 0 on the right.

-However, in this course, I will continue to say “bit on the left” and “bit on the right” because, in my opinion, it is easier to understand.
-But if you come across these terms, now you know what they mean.
+However, in this course, I will continue saying “bit on the left” and “bit on the right” because, in my opinion, it is easier to understand. (but if you encounter the terms, now you know what they mean).